GateNLP/wpextract/README.md

 3. Check the URL has not previously been seen, warn and skip if it has
 4. Add the URL to the map with the absolute path of the file

 This map is then saved as `url_cache.json` in the scrape directory.
-If an existing cache file is detected, it will be used instead of scraping again.
+If an existing cache file is detected, it will be used instead of scraping again, unless a breaking change has been made to the file schema.

 ### 2. Content Extraction